vincentml/mysql-fix-utf8/README.md

 3. Run mysql_fix_utf8.sh: `chmod u+x mysql_fix_utf8.sh && ./mysql_fix_utf8.sh`

 Test and examine the effect of the script on your data.
+You might find it necessary to change the SQL in the database export before it is re-imported, either by manually editing the file or modify the script to make any necessary changes for you.
 Once you're satisfied, decide how you want to apply the change on your production database.

 ## YMMV